How to Start a Modular Home Dealership

-Modular homes (also referred to as prefab homes) are becoming increasingly popular due to their affordable price and speed of construction.
+Modular homes (also referred to as prefab homes or manufactured homes) are becoming increasingly popular due to their affordable price and speed of construction.
 Opening a modular home dealership could be an excellent opportunity for you to cash in on the trend and have the freedom that having your own business allows.

 A modular home dealership purchases the materials for modular homes and builds them to customers’ specifications to be placed on land that the customers own.
 They also help to facilitate financing for customers by working with lenders.

 According to IBIS World, the manufactured home industry grew 2.5% annually over the last five years to reach $6.6 billion in 2021.
 It did, however, experience a 10.2% decline in 2020 due to the economic slowdown that resulted from the pandemic.

 According to Fortune Business Insights, the global modular construction market is expected to grow 6.1% annually through 2028.
 The increased popularity of modular homes is due to factors such as their reduced waste, eco-friendliness, cost-effectiveness, and speed to build.

 Your target market will be people seeking cost-effective housing solutions.

 Skills, Experience, and Education Useful in Running a Modular Home Dealership

 There are several specific skills that you will need to open a modular home dealership.